Auratmos/awesome-privacy/README.md

 #### For security experts:
 - <img width=12 src="icons/qubesos.png"> [Qubes OS](https://www.qubes-os.org/) - Qubes OS is a free and open-source, security-oriented operating system for single-user desktop computing.
 Qubes OS leverages Xen-based virtualization to allow for the creation and management of isolated compartments called qubes. **Best for security.**
 - <img width=12 src="icons/tails.png"> [Tails](https://tails.net/) - Tails is a portable operating system that protects against surveillance and censorship. **Best for anonymity.**

+If there are programs available on Windows that are not available on Linux that you wish to use, try to run them with [Wine](https://www.winehq.org/).

+If, for whatever reason, you are required to use Windows or macOS, try your best to disable any sort of telemetry within your operating system's settings and, if you can, set up your device without a Microsoft account or Apple ID.

 ## Android App Stores <img width=20 src="icons/android.png">